adityabhattad2021/Gate-Syllabus-Tracker/README.md

 ## Features

+- **Progressive Web App**: Install the app on your device for a native app-like experience and offline support.
 - **Extensive List of Topics**: Easily view a comprehensive list of all topics included in the Gate 2025 syllabus, organized by subject and grouped by similarity.
 - **Direct YouTube Integration**: Instantly redirect to YouTube for relevant videos and tutorials on any subject or topic.
 - **Mark as Done**: Keep track of your progress by marking topics as complete, allowing you to focus on what’s left and ensuring thorough preparation.